solana-fm/docs/docs/Limitations.md

 ---

 # Limitations
-1. Due to the massive amount of data Solana consumes, (approximately 10GB/min), we have decided to limit the amount of data per query to a 4 hour interval.
+1. Accounts & Tokens table have not been indexed.
-2. Accounts and Epochs tables has not been indexed.
+2. Proposer column in Blocks table has not been indexed.
-3. Blocks between 60-62M & above 99.5M are avalaible, but have not caught up to the latest blocks, limitations are due to infrastructure migration hold ups with our cloud service provider.

-## Solving Limitations
+## Future updates

-### Limiting Data
-In time to come, we will provide an increment in the interval to paid customers.

-### Missing Tables
-This is at the top of our priority to ensure queries are made possible.

-### Catching up to the blockchain
-We have partenered with large institutions to allow faster and larger SQL Injection and are awaiting for thier approval.
-Furthermore, Solana.FM has a dedicated RPC node to extract,transform & load (ETL) data at fast pace.

-# Find out more
-For future updates, follow our Twitter & Join our Discord Channel! :)
+For future updates, follow our [Twitter](https://twitter.com/solanafm) & join our [Discord](https://discord.gg/dGAjqRfESF) Channel!